 Type K Thermocouples

-Type K thermocouples are used in all sorts of different heat and temperature applications, since they have good temperature precision and a wide measurement range.
+Type K thermocouples are used in all sorts of different heat and temperature applications since they have good temperature precision and a wide measurement range.
 This kind of thermocouple is popular and available in a wide variety of probes.
-Since it has such a high temperature range, type K are especially used within the steel and iron fabrication industries.
+Since it has such a high temperature range, type K is especially used within the steel and iron fabrication industries.
 They measure the metal’s chemical composition and temperature during machining or casting to know when it has melted to a certain temperature and is ready to form.
-Other industrial applications, which use type K thermocouples’ temperature range, include kilns, ovens, plastic extrusion machines, pressure chambers, water tanks, heat exchangers and parts washers.
+Other industrial applications, which use type K thermocouples’ temperature range, include kilns, ovens, plastic extrusion machines, pressure chambers, water tanks, heat exchangers, and parts washers.
 Heated appliances like gas stoves also use type K thermocouples as heat sensors to keep from overheating, which is a safety concern and could cause damage.
 In the home, standard thermostats and temperature switches are also monitored by type K thermocouples because they are so inexpensive and easy to install.